gilleshenrard/ITLG_reseaux_industriels/README.md

 * host : 192.168.56.1
 * clapton server (TCP) : 192.168.56.10
 * vaughan server (UDP) : 192.168.56.11
+Note that both hostnames have to be added in /etc/hosts

 The code is edited and compiled in a directory shared with both guests, so it is centralised and only one version is edited and executed.